 It also places less emphasis on the full transformation of the characters.
 Yes, it’s still there, but not as much, and the emotions suffer because of it.

 Overall, if you enjoy the famous story, you’ll likely appreciate this version of The Secret Garden.
-It’s a good, if not a great, adaptation.
+It’s a good, not a great, adaptation.
 And if you like gothic period dramas, Colin Firth, and imaginative stories, you’ll likely be entertained.

-While it’s not as emotionally fulfilling as previous adaptations – most notably the brilliant 1993 version, it’s a pleasant diversion with good messages, and a lovely film to watch with the entire family.
+While it’s not as emotionally fulfilling as previous adaptations – most notably the brilliant 1993 version, it’s a pleasant diversion with good messages and a lovely film to watch with the entire family.

 Have you seen the new Secret Garden 2020 adaptation?
 What are your thoughts on this version?
 Let me know in the comments!